elifcanduz/elifcanduz/README.md

 <h1 align="center">Hello,   I'm Elif C.</h1>
 <h3 align="center" style="font-family: Comic Sans MS">a Data Analyst, an ethusiastic Data Science Learner </h3>

-<p align="justify"> I'm a someone on the way 🚶‍♀️.The way of reading the universe I'm learning datascience to help me on my purpose...
+<p align="justify"> I'm a someone on the way 🚶‍♀️.The way of reading the universe I believe datascience helps me on my purpose...
 I'm a data analyst and an enthusiastic data science learner.
 An industrial engineer of 20 years with deep domain knowledge of production environments.
 And mother of a 3-legged cat 😸.

 <div id="header" align="center">